deniswsrosa/liquicouch/README.md

 # Getting started

+You can clone the a sample  project here https://github.com/deniswsrosa/liquicouch-demo

 ## Add a dependency

 *IMPORTANT:* I'm still waiting for maven central to publish the artifact, should be ready in less then 3 days.